 Although free weights are an excellent choice to get started on glute strength, if you’re looking to add a glute machine to your collection of the best home gym equipment, look no further.
 Your friends at Garage Gym Reviews have tested and ranked the best glute machines to target booty gains.

-For all the equipment we test, our expert product testers rate a variety of categories on a 1-to-5-star scale according to our in-depth fitness equipment testing methodology, including:
+For all the equipment we test, our expert product testers rate a variety of categories on a 1-to-5-star scale according to our in-depth fitness equipment testing methodology.
+Such categories include:

 - Durability: Does the equipment feel stable and have the potential to last a long time?